amnoah/BetterScoreboard/ReadMe.md

 # BetterScoreboard

 This is a scoreboard plugin written for Spigot and all of its forks that supports 1.20.3 and above.
-This is far from the most feature-packed scoreboard plugin, but it's simple and should be functional enough for most servers!
+This is far from the most feature-packed scoreboard plugin, but it's simple and should be functional enough for most servers.

 ## Features
 - Unlimited character support on all lines.